jaredloomis/finlab/stock-prediction/README.md

       - Determine what data is needed from `ModelConf`
     - Feature Extraction
       - Technical Signals
+    - Deal with NaNs - fill or drop
     - Feature encoding - one-hot, to numpy
     - Shuffle
     - Sample